 PIAZZA DELLA REPUBLICA, LIVORNO

-An impressive collection of whale skeletons, the biggest measuring almost 64 feet, is contained at the Museo di Storia Naturale del Mediterranean.
+An impressive collection of whale skeletons, the biggest measuring almost 64 feet, is contained at the Museo di Storia Naturale del Mediterraneo.
 It was established in 1929.
-It is a botanical garden of Mediterranean coastal flora and an environmental education center.
-Several exhibits related to the Paleolithic and Neolithic periods may also exist in the museum during some events.
+It is a botanical garden of Mediterranean coastal flora and an environmental education centre.
+Several exhibits related to the Palaeolithic and Neolithic periods may also exist in the museum during some events, as I was told.
 This natural history museum is considered one of the best museums in Livorno, where you can learn all about coastal life.

 CALAFURIA COAST, LIVORNO

 Driving south to Calafuria from Livorno will take roughly 25-30 minutes.
 The charming coastal town of Calafuria lies along the SS1 highway.
 Calafuria itself does not have much to offer apart from campsites and beach resorts.
 What it does have, however, is a stunning stretch of coastline dotted with rocky coves and secluded beaches.
-If you park next to the old Torre di Calafuria, you can scramble down onto the rocks and start exploring.
+If you park next to the old Torre di Calafuria, you can scramble down onto the rocks and explore its mesmerising beauty.

 PIOMBINO, LIVORNO

-It is a little commune of Livorno with a naval base, port, and lots of hidden beaches.
-The city’s port serves both land transport as well as marine.
-The town stretches over the sea with a small historical center that is easy to explore on foot from the port.
+A little commune of Livorno with a naval base, port, and lots of hidden beaches.
+The city’s port serves both land and marine transport.
+The town stretches over the sea with a small historical centre that is easy to explore on foot from the port.
 The gate of St. Antonino, known as the Torrione, dates back to 1200 and is the oldest monument of Piombino.
 Rivellino, the adjacent region, got its massive semicircular reinforcements in the 15th century.
-The Piazza Bovio is a beautiful panoramic viewpoint in the city located just behind the Town Hall.
-Behind the Town Hall lies a view of the citadel and the sea.
+The Piazza Bovio is a beautiful panoramic viewpoint in the city, which is located just behind the Town Hall.
+The historic citadel and the sea view stay with you like a decorative memory.